 COVID tests are required and will be offered in staggered, ongoing appointments on weekdays scheduled through the Bucknell App.

-Do not get tested more frequently than every 10 to 14 days unless directed to do so by Student Health.
+Do not get tested more frequently unless directed to do so by Student Health.
 Additional tests are not medically necessary and do not mitigate the need to follow consistent health and safety practices.
 If you are experiencing any symptoms of COVID-19, please do not go to the testing site.
 Instead, call Student Health at 570-577-1401 to immediately arrange a test.

 Instructions for Scheduling Your Test and Getting Results